 I recently joined a few friends on a quick weekend trip to Paris.
 The weather was rather cold and dreary and the trip seemed to end to soon, but the company was delightful, and that city is always enchanting.
 It always leaves me in awe.
 On our second night we took a bicycle tour, enjoying the sunset as we cycled past iconic Parisian landmarks including the Eiffel Tower and Notre Dame Cathedral.
 We took in the sights and sounds of city gradually making our way to the Louvre.

 By the time we reached the courtyard with its glass pyramids, night had fallen and the lights from the building strikingly accented the Louvre’s architecture.
 Glowing light fell from the museum windows into the courtyard, we caught sight of stunning marble statues.
 A street musician beautifully played the cello, and as the sound cascaded though the chilly February air, I felt intoxicated by the perfection of the moment that surrounded me.

 In this work, I used the same background window photo seen in my previous piece.

-This piece also contains a couple of the windows from the photo I used in the previous piece.
-However, I have also added an original image I took of an elegant sculpture outside the Louvre of a woman with a greyhound.
-I added stock images of the Arch de Triumph, columns and an odalisque figure, to emphasize the Parisian setting.
+I also added an original image I took of an elegant marble sculpture from outside the Louvre of a woman with a greyhound.
+I added stock images of the Arch de Triumph, columns and an classic odalisque figure, to emphasize the Parisian setting and feminine beauty.